 Sometimes, part of making a task accessible is allowing a young person to voice their dislike of a subject or assignment; if this is facilitated in a constructive way it can be very useful, as we will frequently discover elements of knowledge that were previously hidden.

 It is important to bear in mind that we adults have become so familiar with particular concepts that we may assume their meanings will be obvious to the young.
 Perhaps we believe that one or two explanations are sufficient in enabling a young person to understand something new.
 However, very frequently this is not the case at all, so we must be imaginative and find different ways to illustrate the ideas that we are trying to explain – and make them relevant to a young person’s current knowledge and experience.

 Making tasks comfortable and enjoyable

 Aleph uses original educational activities that can enable young people to feel at ease with new challenges and discover their innate abilities.
 Additionally, a young person will find a topic far more engaging and meaningful if it is related to their own life experience, and this is possible with almost all subject matter.
-Exceptions to this will be topics of a disturbing nature; in these cases most young people benefit from a supportive and sensitive approach to help them manage unsettling information while expressing their knowledge of it.
-Some young people will themselves have experienced the kind of trauma that is the focus or a feature of a piece of study.
-Before anyone of any age is faced with such difficult subject matter, it is important to make it possible for them and/or their family or guardian to speak about how they may be affected.
+An exception to this can arise where subject matter might be disturbing, and in these cases we must take care to introduce and explore the topic with great sensitivity.
+Some young people will themselves have experienced the kind of trauma that is the focus or a feature of a piece of study, and before they are faced with such difficult subject matter it is important to make it possible for them and/or their family or guardian to speak about how they may be affected.